k-lan/LazyLookup/README.md

 - [x] Improve UI/UX of the popup window
 - [ ] Implement a history feature to review past translations
 - [ ] Add support for text-to-speech for pronunciation practice
-- [ ] Fix word hover in the popup window
+- [x] Fix word hover in the popup window
+- [ ] Correctly display the hiragana reading of the selected word
+- [ ] Show loading icons when waiting for API responses.
+Maybe text streaming for word explanations?

 ## Credits